cpoczatek/kharon/readme.md

   --password PASSWORD   Password for USER.

 ```
-But right now it's not.
-Edit kharon.py to set params.

 #Current Problems
 Again, _kharon_ should be considered sub-alpha quality. *_Use at your own risk!_* It also